AP sources: Justice Dept. watchdog probing Mass. US attorney

 Anthony Coley, the department’s chief spokesman, declined to comment and referred all questions to the inspector general’s office.
 A spokeswoman for the inspector general, Michael Horowitz, said it is the office’s “general practice not to confirm or deny the existence of any ongoing investigation.”

-A spokesperson for Rollins, Christina DiLorio-Sterling, said Rollins is “fully cooperating with the OIG investigation.”
+A spokesperson for Rollins, Christina DiIorio-Sterling, said Rollins is “fully cooperating with the OIG investigation.”
 Rollins declined to answer specific questions from the AP.

 It’s the second known federal investigation into Rollins less than a year into her tenure.

-Note: This story has been corrected to reflect that the last name of Rollins’ spokeperson is DiIorio-Sterling, not DiLorio-Sterling.